 Cross the Strait of Messina by FERRY and start your discovery of the beautiful island of Sicily, the great melting pot of the Mediterranean world.
 Phoenicians, Greeks, Romans, Saracens, Normans, French, and Spanish have left their marks and contributed to its rich heritage.
-Arrive in Taormina, a charming hilltop town overlooking the Ionian Sea, and visit the GREEK AMPHITHEATER.
+Arrive in Taormina, a charming hilltop town overlooking the Ionian Sea, and visit the ancient GREEK THEATER dating back to the 3rd century BC.
 Time to stroll and shop along Corso Umberto I. Don’t miss the opportunity to taste local specialties, like the Sicilian Granita (a treat similar to sorbet).

 Days 10-11 At Leisure in Taormina Riviera

 Two days to just relax in this beautiful resort or choose from our exciting optional excursions: to Mount Etna, the largest active volcano in Europe, and to the fascinating archaeological site of Syracuse, birthplace of mathematician Archimedes and once a powerful Greek port whose fleet was feared throughout the Mediterranean.
 On Tuesday evening, enjoy an included dinner at your hotel.
-On Wednesday evening, an included dinner with wine at a local restaurant with breathtaking sea view has been organized.
+On Wednesday evening, an included dinner with wine has been organized at a local restaurant with breathtaking sea views.

 Day 12 Taormina Riviera–Agrigento–Palermo